-Getting Started Applying for a Loan
+Applying for a Loan

 All lenders are likely to ask for the same information.
 If you're approaching a lender for the first time you'll need to be "identified".

 When you apply for a home loan you have to show identification up to the value of 100 points.
-A driver's licence earns 40 points, a credit card can earn 25 points and a birth certificate 70 points.
+A driver's licence earns 40 points, a birth certificate 70 points.
 Only original documents qualify.